jrydecki/Reverse-Engineering/Reports/Assignment6.md

 ## Crackme 2 Solution ([Crackme 2 Download](https://crackmes.dreamhosters.com/users/adamziaja/crackme1/download/crackme1.tar.gz)):
 To solve this crackme, you need to input a valid username and serial (or password) pair when the given `crackme1` program is run.
 When a valid pair is entered, you will receive a success message.
 In order to determine a valid username/password pair you must disassemble the program (with Ghidra) and determine how the program manipulates the entered username to create a valid password.
 The manipulation and explanation of it can be found below.

 My solution is the following C++ program.
 This program will randomly generate a username and password pair that is valid for the crackme and print them out.

+One such password/serial valid pair is: `6Dv1wUkEq4`/`11849119`
 ```C++
 #include <iostream>
 #include <string>